Leaves of Absence

-Departments may recommend, subject to the approval of the Dean, a Leave of Absence for other compelling reasons for students who find it necessary to interrupt study.
+Departments may recommend, subject to the approval of GSAS, a Leave of Absence for other compelling reasons for students who find it necessary to interrupt study.
 A student is eligible for such a Leave after satisfactory completion of at least one year of study.
-Examples: pregnancy and infant care.

 Students ineligible for official Leaves of Absence, who need to interrupt their studies, may go "off-plan" for a year (with the approval of the DGS).
 Students "off-plan" receive no funding and are required to register for M&F at their own expense.

-When students return from Leave to full-time study, they resume their program at the point of departure.
-The year away does not count toward progress to the degree.
-Their funding pattern remains as it would have been had they not gone away.
+When students return from Leave they resume their program from where they left.
+The year away does not count towards progress to the degree.